Bellarmine visits Tolbert and West Georgia - WTOP News

 BOTTOM LINE: West Georgia hosts Bellarmine after Sydne Tolbert scored 21 points in West Georgia’s 83-73 loss to the Lipscomb Bisons.

-The Wolves are 5-1 on their home court.
-West Georgia is seventh in the ASUN at limiting opponent scoring, allowing 67.1 points while holding opponents to 41.6% shooting.
+The Wolves are 5-1 in home games.
+West Georgia is seventh in the ASUN in team defense, giving up 67.1 points while holding opponents to 41.6% shooting.

-The Knights are 2-2 in conference play.
-Bellarmine averages 74.2 points while outscoring opponents by 4.3 points per game.
+The Knights are 2-2 in ASUN play.
+Bellarmine has a 1-2 record in games decided by 3 points or fewer.

-The Wolves and Knights meet Thursday for the first time in ASUN play this season.
+The Wolves and Knights square off Thursday for the first time in ASUN play this season.

-TOP PERFORMERS: Zuriyah Davis is scoring 13.5 points per game with 2.5 rebounds and 1.7 assists for the Wolves.
+TOP PERFORMERS: Zuriyah Davis is scoring 13.5 points per game and averaging 2.5 rebounds for the Wolves.

 LAST 10 GAMES: Wolves: 5-5, averaging 71.8 points, 38.0 rebounds, 15.5 assists, 7.8 steals and 2.3 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 69.1 points per game.